-In the first stanza of this piece the speaker begins with an exclamation.
-It will be followed with a number of other statements which convey her enthusiasm for the earth and all the sights, creatures and experiences which reside on and in it.
+In the first stanza of ‘God’s World’, the speaker begins with an exclamation.
+It will be followed by a number of other statements that convey her enthusiasm for the earth and all the sights, creatures, and experiences which reside on and in it.
 It is important to note that the intended listener of this piece is the earth itself.

 The first line describes how the speaker feels so much love and desire for the joys of the earth that she “cannot hold thee close enough!”
 She cries out for the “world,” admitting that nothing she can do will bring her the intimacy she is looking for.
 She “hold[s]” the earth to her, but it is never enough.

-The next two lines, the first set written in iambic trimeter, list two elements of the earth which have some of the greatest appeal to the speaker.
+The next two lines, the first set written in iambic trimeter, list two elements of the earth which have some of the greatest appeals to the speaker.
 She begins by addressing the “winds,” and then moving quickly on to the skies.
 She states that they are “wide” and “grey.”
-These two adjectives might initially seem unimpressive, but taken together they create a sublime image of an all encompassing, inescapable sky that seems more capable of entrancing a viewer.
+These two adjectives might initially seem unimpressive, but taken together they create a sublime image of an all-encompassing, inescapable sky that seems more capable of entrancing a viewer.

 She moves on to the “mists” which move across the surface of the earth.
 They “roll and rise!”
 The speaker seems to be making a concerted effort to speak to the elements of the earth with which she is the most impressive.
 She wants to make sure the earth knows how she adores it.

 The next parts of the earth she celebrates are the woods which are, on “this autumn day” completely filled with color.
 They seem to “ache” and “sag” with the density of their beauty.
 This description casts the world into the same predicament as the speaker.
 Just as she is unable to handle everything she sees, so too is the world unable to carry its own beauty.